 Facebook groups and pages, forums and blogs offer lots of useful information.
 This allows a direct approach and ability to ask questions and your peers can give you some insights from their personal experience.
 These are also pages where you can communicate your fears and queries, which is one more reason to connect with the community of filmmakers.
 Many times filmmakers need help with transportation, batteries, deliveries… and members of the community who were nearby can help.

 Lots of film festivals are taking place online in the current climate.
 Some of those are free of charge, and some offer workshops with cinematographers, directors, producers.
+In addition to free workshops – There’s also some awesome free software to help you learn the basics of filmmaking while getting hands-on experience with editors and animation.

 The possibilities are endless with online filmmaking courses, with information and knowledge at your fingertips.
 There are hundreds of different site with online filmmaking courses, paid and free, so it’s just a case of finding the best course for you!